Facts about David Atchison

 David Rice Atchison Biography

-Atchison, Kansas gave its name to the famous Atchison, Topeka and Santa Fe railroad company.
+Atchison, Kansas also gave its name to the famous Atchison, Topeka and Santa Fe railroad company.